Mesothelioma Scholarship Requirements:

 - Have current enrollment in a U.S. 4-year or 2-year university or trade school

-- Reach or exceed 18 years of age before submission
+- High school seniors who reach or exceed 18 years of age before submission

 - Write a relevant essay between 800-1500 words